In Whanganui, New Zealand’s longest navigable river weaves through a diverse landscape, linking mountains, rainforest, city and sea.

-Cycling – Clients can take as long as they want as they cycle the 84km Mountain to Sea Trail or can go for a more casual peddle through the local parks, such as Hylton and Victoria Parks.
+- Ride the trails – Your clients can take as long as they want to cycle the 84km Mountains to Sea Trail or they can go for a more casual peddle through the local parks, such as Hylton and Victoria Parks.

 Videos on the Region and other New Zealand Regions